 A canned tomato sauce is a good single-use option, but leftovers need to be stored in a container to prevent spoiling.
 Also, you should see if the can is free of BPA.
 BPA is a chemical used in plastic that has been associated with fertility issues, heart disease, and other health problems.
 Avoiding this chemical is a smart choice!

 For multiple uses, you might want to consider a sauce stored in a glass jar.
 You don't need a separate container for leftovers, and you can easily see how much remains.
-Glass jars are also an environmental-friendly option since they can be used again for other purposes.
+Glass jars are also an environmentally-friendly option since they can be used again for other purposes.
 They're just a bit more breakable.

 If you often find that you don't have time to cook, check out our ready-made suggestions!
 These tasty products are easy to prepare and perfect for a quick meal.